Lloyd Vincle “Red” Collis

 Mr. Collis was affectionately known as a man of all trades.
 He worked as the Fire Chief, in Lee, Fla.; as a former policeman, in Perry, Fla.; and as a security guard for Dixie Packers, in Madison; he worked in the land clearing business and he also worked for the railroad.

-He was survived by one son, Ronald Collis; two daughters: Joyce G. Collis Starling and husband, Jimmy, of Mayo, Fla; Kathy Allbritton and husband, Paul, of Lee; fifteen grandchildren; twenty-three great-grandchildren; and one great-great-grandchild.
+He was survived by one son, Ronald Collis; two daughters, Joyce G. Collis Starling (Jimmy) of Mayo, Fla and Kathy Allbritton (Paul) of Lee; fifteen grandchildren; twenty-three great-grandchildren; and one great-great-grandchild.

 T.J.
 Beggs Jr. & Sons is in charge of arrangements.